Get a Taste of Tennessee with a Side of Southern, Smokies Hospitality

 More to Eat in the Smokies

-Don’t limit your Tennessee Smokies dining experience to just Southern comforts and barbecue.
-Wine and dine over an upscale meal in a restaurant filled with rustic charm that maintains the comfort of the Smoky Mountains.
+You can dine in a restaurant filled with rustic charm that maintains the comfort of the Smoky Mountains.
 From rotisserie chicken to fresh-caught seafood, you’ll enjoy an intimate meal while overlooking the vast mountain range.

 Mountain theme park Anakeesta boasts several dining options to enjoy throughout the whimsical attraction.
 From an elevated dining experience at Cliff Top in Black Bear Village to slow-smoked barbecue at Smokehouse in Firefly Village, as well as pizza, craft beer, desserts and more, overlooking downtown Gatlinburg and Great Smoky Mountains National Park.
 A robust glass of red wine and a tender steak represent quintessential fine dining.